 Centenarians in the U.S.

 A report from the U.S. Census Bureau reveals a 66% increase in the number of 100-year-old Americans.
 Which Americans are living to be centenarians?
-If you’re a Caucasian woman living in the Northeast or the Midwest, your odds to living to 100 are more favorable.
+If you’re a Caucasian woman living in the Midwest or Northeast, your odds of living to 100 are more favorable.

 Learn more about centenarians in the U.S.

 Both centenarians and supercentenarians — those aged 100-110 or older — live across America.
 According to the U.S. Census, there are 330 supercentenarians in the U.S. and from 1980-2010, there was a 65% increase in the number of Americans 100 years old or older.

 The total was reported to be 53,364 centenarians on the 2010 Census with the majority of centenarians identifying themselves as Caucasian women.